aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 When **HeaderFooterBookmarksExportMode** is set to First and the document has even and odd headers/footers or a different first-page header/footer, bookmarks are exported for the first unique headers/footers in a section.

 You can also export headings in the output PDF, using the [HeadingsOutlineLevels](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.outline_options#get_headingsoutlinelevels_const) property.
-This property specifies how multiple levels of headings are included in the document outline.
+This property specifies how many levels of headings are included in the document outline.

-The code example below demonstrates how to export headings with three levels:
+The code example below shows how to export headings with three levels:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-SaveToPdfWithOutline.cpp" >}}